The ultimate 3 to 10-day Tulum itinerary for first-timers

 Keep in mind that Taxis usually tend to overcharge, not to talk about Tulum Taxis who love to make up their own inflated rates.

 Another great way to get to Tulum from the Airport or anywhere else is by renting a car.
-That’s really the best way to move around in the Yucatan Peninsula.
+That’s really the best way to get around the Yucatan Peninsula.

 It’s super safe and you can reach the most beautiful cenotes and secret gems in the area, where the local busses don’t get.